Mmarzex/kubelab/README.md

  - Click on API tab and generate a new API token.
  - Name the token something like `kubelab`.
  - Copy the given token.
- - From the kubelab controller, run the setup command, replacing with your DigitalOcean API token, and the *private* IP addresses for your droplets:
+ - From the kubelab controller, run the setup command setting your own specific values:
+   - DOMAIN - The (sub-)domain you want to use with traefik.
+   - EMAIL - Your email address to register with Let's Encrypt.
+   - DIGITALOCEAN_API_TOKEN - the token generated above
+   - DROPLET_IPS - The **private** IP addresses of your droplets (seperate with spaces)

 ```
-# Use your own token and private IP addresses:
+# These vars are only used during initial setup:
+export DOMAIN=k8s.example.com
+export EMAIL=letsencrypt@example.com
+export DIGITALOCEAN_API_TOKEN=xxxx
-DIGITALOCEAN_API_TOKEN=xxxx DROPLET_IPS="10.93.109.42 10.93.109.70 10.93.111.109" kubelab-setup.sh
+export DROPLET_IPS="10.93.109.42 10.93.109.70 10.93.111.109"
+kubelab-setup.sh
 ```

- - Setup installs kubelab code on the kubelab controller to `/var/lib/kubelab`, builds the kubelab docker image, and sets up the Ansible inventory files according to the `DROPLET_IPS`.
+ - Setup does the following on the kubelab controller:
+   - Installs kubelab code to `/var/lib/kubelab` (or `KUBELAB_HOME` if set)
+   - Builds the kubelab docker image.
+   - Creates ansbile inventory according to DROPLET_IPS and other vars.

- - Once setup is complete, deploy the cluster:
+ - Once setup is complete, deploy the cluster by running:

 ```
 kubelab-deploy.sh
 ```
+ - Deploy does the following:
+   - Runs [cluster.yml](cluster.yml) - The main kubespray playbook.
+   - Runs [kubelab.yml](kubelab.yml) - Additional kubelab playbook.

-Grab a bite to eat, come back in 15 minutes, and ansible should be done creating the cluster, showing a PLAY RECAP indicating no failures.
+Grab a bite to eat, come back in 15 minutes, and ansible should be done creating the cluster, showing a `PLAY RECAP` indicating no failures.

 ## Access kubernetes

-The kubernetes config has been copied to the controller node in `/root/.kube/config`.
+After deployment, the kubernetes config has been copied to the controller node in `/root/.kube/config`.
 You can run kubectl directly from the controller:

 ```
 kubectl get nodes